Frequently Asked Questions

 A home sleep study can diagnose OSA from the comfort of your own bed and is often unattended by a physician.
 Generally, this test measures oxygen saturation, heart rate, airflow, and movement in your chest and abdomen.

 Sleep apnea is easily treated, and there are several options available; including CPAP, oral appliances, surgery, and surgical implants.
 While CPAP remains the gold standard, Aeroflow Sleep is committed to finding a treatment solution both you and your physician trust.

 How can I get a new CPAP machine?

 Your insurance provider may cover the cost of a new CPAP machine if yours is more than 5 years old.
 Just fill out our quick qualification form to get started, and we’ll ensure your CPAP device is delivered at little to no cost!

 If I haven't met my deductible yet, will I have topay out of pocket?

 Yes, if you haven’t met your deductible, you will have to pay out of pocket.
 A deductible is the payment amount you are required to meet before health insurance covers the rest.
 We are dedicated to helping you understand the insurance benefits pertaining to your sleep apnea journey.

 Deciding which CPAP mask to use is dependent on your overall needs and comfort level.
 Our team of sleep specialists will work with you to discover which mask is right for you.
 We even offer a 30-day satisfaction guarantee!

-Will medicaid cover CPAP supplies?
+Will Medicare and Medicaid cover CPAP supplies?